DeviatorZ/league-account-checker/README.md

 ## How to install
 - Only windows 7 or higher supported
-- Have League of Legends installed and updated on your device.
+- Download and install League of Legends - make sure that the client is up to date for each server that your accounts are on
 - Download and install [Python 3.7 or higher](https://www.python.org/downloads/)
     - For next step to work select "Add python to path" and "pip" package manager(included in default installation) <br /> ![PythonExample](https://i.imgur.com/y1k3rmd.png)
 - Download and extract the checker <br /> ![Download](https://i.imgur.com/jafvk8i.png)